How to Avoid Common Mistakes in Crypto Investing

 -

-Monitor on-chain metrics like active addresses or transfer volumes for crypto market insights.
+Monitor on-chain metrics like active addresses or transfer volumes for crypto crypto market insights.

 -